-&lt;sup>4 Beginning with the FY 2006 Budget Request these projects are now included as part of one Corps of Engineers line item referred to as the "South Florida Everglades Ecosystem Restoration" Program.
-Enacted numbers for FY 2005 and FY 2006 reflect additional Emergency Watershed Protection Program funding due to hurricanes.
+&lt;sup>4 Beginning with the FY 2006 Budget Request these projects are now included as part of one USACE line item referred to as the "South Florida Everglades Ecosystem Restoration" Program.

+&lt;sup>5 Enacted numbers for FY 2005 and FY 2006 reflect additional Emergency Watershed Protection Program funding due to hurricanes.